Regulating Retail Business Holiday Shopping

 Businesses that were granted exemptions to open on holidays under the Provincial Retail Business Holidays Act, will be grandfathered until further notice.
 Council asked staff to report to a future Regional Council meeting with options to phase out the grandfathering provisions.

-Should a business open on a statutory holiday in contravention of the provisions of the Peel Retail Holiday Shopping By-law, the minimum fine for each offence is $500 and can be issued to owners/operators or employees that:
+Should a business open on a statutory holiday in contravention of the provisions of the Peel Retail Business Closings By-law, the minimum fine for each offence is $500 and can be issued to owners/operators or employees that:

 - conduct business on a holiday;